KJLambert/neutralsites/README.md

 ## Full documentation

 ### input
-provide a ganbank file (specifically genes should be labeled via locus tag and the second part of the locus tag should be a gene number eg. GHJGK_12345)
+provide a ganbank file example for testing at assets/GCA_006094495.1/genomic.gbff.(specifically genes should be labeled via locus tag and the second part of the locus tag should be a relative number eg. GHJGK_12345)

 ### output
 candidate_sites.tsv

 `region_name | convergent | length | uniqueness | sequence | sequence flanking 2000 | notes`

 ## Contributions and support